sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ![image](https://drive.google.com/uc?export=view&id=14NSyZQyXe-M-xO3stw3ZYDTdHscpAmAO)

 > [!IMPORTANT]
-> Before logging off, need to setup new port in UFW (Firewall) settings and the new port info in Windows SSH config file\
+> Before logging off, need to allow the new port in UFW (Firewall) settings and the new port info in Windows SSH config file\
 > Do not close the existing session! and continue next steps

 ## Add Rules in UFW

 #### Start UFW

-UFW is already pre-installed with Ubuntu 24.04 but disabled.
+_UFW is already pre-installed with Ubuntu 24.04 but disabled._

 ```
 sudo ufw enable
 ```
-_can proceed if system ask to_
+_can proceed if system asks to_

 #### Check UFW is running
 ```